oracle-livelabs/analytics-ai/oci-datascience/common/orm-solution-hub-setup.md

 You only need to complete the instructions in the **Quick Start Tenancy Configuration** or the **Advanced Configuration of a Tenancy** if the tenancy is not configured to work with the Data Science service.
 If you are not sure which set of instructions to follow, start with the **Quick Start Tenancy Configuration**.

-*Estimated Time:* 30 minutes
+*Estimated Time:* 20 minutes

 ### Objectives

 In this lab, you:
 * Use the Oracle Resource Manager Solution Hub to create a stack
 * Become familiar with the options available to configure a tenancy to work with the Data Science service.
-* Apply a stack to create the policies, groups, dynamic groups, VCN, subnet, and other resources need to access the Data Science service.
+* Apply a stack to create the policies, groups, dynamic groups and other resources need to access the Data Science service.
 * Destroy a stack if the stack fails to be applied.

 ### Prerequisites